jx1111-dev/obsidian-vault/Computer Science/Computing Fundamentals/Lesson 7 (Databases).md

 WHERE (sort of like an if statement) can be used to specify conditions, like "SELECT student_id WHERE age = 17"

-i guess finish this,,, tim out like no effort into this presentation
+i guess finish this,,, tim put like no effort into this presentation and he explains everything very badly